Last Updated on 12/17/2021

 How do I get to Christmas Alley in Naples?

 At the north end of the street, you’ll find San Lorenzo Maggiore Basilica.
 The church was built in the 13th century, directly on top of a Roman market excavated in the 90s.
 This is also the square where the Napoli Sotterranea (Naples Subterranean) tour starts.
 I’m slightly claustrophobic so decided to pass on this tour, but I’ve heard it’s unbelievable.
-I wish I had taken the tour.
-Click here for more information on the Naples Subterranean tour.
+Check out more information on the Naples Subterranean tour.

 If you’re going to Christmas Alley in Naples, you have to have pizza at the legendary Sorbillo’s and a coffee at Gambrinus.
 Sorbillo’s is located just around the corner.
 How convenient.